zchee/golang-wiki/Mobile.md

 ```
 $ open ios/bind.xcodeproj
 ```
 Drag and drop the `Hello.framework` bundle to the Xcode project.
 Check "Copy items if needed" if you need a different copy of the framework bundle within the Xcode otherwise.
-Otherwise, modifying the Go package source code and reruning `gomobile bind` will update the hello.framework.
+Otherwise, modifying the Go package source code and rerunning `gomobile bind` will update the hello.framework.

 ![Drag and drop Hello.framework](https://googledrive.com/host/0ByfSjdPVs9MZbkhjeUhMYzRTeEE/gowiki/gomobile-bind-iosdrag.png)